-An Asian-flavored dish of sesame soba noodles is laced through with collard greens (or lacinato kale) and flavored with a triple dose of sesame — tahini, seeds, and oil.
-Did you know that sesame and collards are rich sources of calcium?
-You can think about that while making and eating this dish, though your taste buds will be focused on how delectable it is.
+An Asian-flavored dish of sesame soba noodles is laced through with collard greens (or lacinato kale) and green or savoy cabbage.
+It’s flavored with a triple dose of sesame — tahini, seeds, and oil.

-About soba noodles: A beloved, traditional noodles originating in Japan, these noodles are dark and robust.
-Yet, soba noodles have a smooth texture, unlike many whole-grain pastas.
+A beloved, traditional noodles originating in Japan, soba (aka buckwheat) noodles are dark and robust.
+Yet these noodles have a smooth texture, unlike many domestic whole-grain pastas.

 Noodle swaps: Though soba noodles suit this dish in an excellent way, feel free use a different long, thin noodle for this dish — udon, yakisoba, rice noodles, or even regular spaghetti or linguine.

 A note about the collard greens or kale

 It’s well known that collard greens are one of the best sources of highly absorbable calcium, but until you know how to tame those outsized leaves, they can seem a bit intimidating.
 My favorite way to use them is cutting them into long ribbons that entwine deliciously with noodles.

 If you prefer kale, feel free to use lacinato, with its handsome, long dark green leaves.
 Your ribbons will be a bit more crinkly and wobbly, but it will still taste great.